massreuy/3P/md/tooltips.md

 * Sometimes, several definitions are available for a word.
 For instance, the word `ASSIGN` is an ABL *statement*, but is also a *method*.
 You can loop through the various definitions by holding the `CTRL` key and pressing the `DOWN` arrow key (also works with `UP`)

-* In another case, you might want to keep the tooltip open when you move your mouse ; in order, for example, to click the `Go to definition` link of a procedure's tooltip.
+* In another case, you might want to keep the tool-tip open when you move your mouse ; in order, for example, to click the `Go to definition` link of a procedure's tool-tip.
 You might want to press the `CTRL` key to do just that